-VISION trips are diverse in many ways.
-Each one has a unique destination and encounters a unique group of individuals.
-And, of course, each trip is unique in the teams from St. Thomas that form with various strengths and challenges.
-What unites VISION trips are the Six Components present on every trip: Service, Simplicity, Cultural Exchange, Community, Spirituality and Justice Issues.
-Scroll down to learn more about what these six components mean in the context of VISION.
+Each VISION experience is unique in its location, host site community, justice issues, and team of St. Thomas students.
+What unites these diverse VISION programs every year are the Six Components present on every trip: Service, Simplicity, Cultural Exchange, Community, Spirituality and Justice Issues.
+The components are incorporated into group reflections throughout the trip.
+Scroll down to learn more about how these six components are foundational to our program.
 You'll also find resources to dig deeper into each component, hearing from a wide range of voices across centuries and cultures.

 Service is foundational to VISION trips.
 You will work alongside residents of the community you visit to address human, social and environmental needs.
 Your service may be tangible: building a home and seeing the finished product.
 Or your service may be intangible: tutoring a child without knowing the impact of your work.

 Come and Learn: The voice of God spoke to each Israelite, that means to each and every person God’s voice was heard and understood because the voice spoke to each individual person according to that person’s particular ability to hear and understand...to the elderly in keeping with their ability, to the young in keeping with their ability, to the little ones in keeping with their ability, and so on.

 Exodus Rabba 5:9